Your AI receptionist, live in 3 minutes. Win 11k credits for free →

 TL;DR

-What Does “Transfer a Call” Mean for an AI Receptionist?
+What Does Call Transfer Mean in an AI Receptionist Workflow?

 That distinction matters because a strong transfer is not just a technical redirect.
 It is part of the customer experience.
 A bad transfer feels like being dropped into a new queue.
 A good transfer feels like continuity.
+If you are still mapping the broader front-door flow, how to set up an AI receptionist is the more useful starting point.

 How AI Receptionists Usually Transfer Calls